stpwin/mjml-liquid-preview-next/README.md

 # MJML + Liquid Preview

 A web-based tool for previewing MJML email templates with Liquid templating support.
+This was originally conceived by the amazing [@zonghangoh](https://github.com/zonghangoh) for productivity when developing with MJML and Liquid at [Ascenda](https://www.ascenda.com/).
+We thought it might be useful to others, so I added more features to aid developing with it and open-sourced it.
+If you find this helpful, do give it a star!

 ![](./public/mini-demo.gif)